Art-Sells/Arells/Build-Notes.md

 ## Arells v1

 ### Test Offline
-- refactor MASStester.tsx & HPMMASSTester.tsx to VavityTester
+- refactor HPMMASSTester.tsx to VavityTester
 - remove all MASS/LPP files, APIs and functions
-- change all HPM files and functions to Vavity
+- rename all HPM files and functions to Vavity
 - copy/paste Aggregator into arellsstore
 - refactor APIs for new Aggregator functions
 - replace orange favicon with general favicon